Mickey Zetts

-In 2003, Mickey relocated to New York City where he continues to create music; playing out all over the Manhattan scene now as a solo and with his new band The ICKIES.
-Mickey and the Ickies released their new album, Out Of The Box, in March 2015.
+In 2003, Mickey relocated to New York City.
+Mickey and a new band, simply called "the Ickies" released a new album, Out Of The Box, in March 2015.

-In 2020, after a five year break from writing new music, Mickey released the EP "Dracula Daughter" as well as a host of new singles.
-More releases are planned for 2021.
+In 2020, after a five year break from writing new music, Mickey released the EP Dracula Daughter as well as a host of new singles.
+2021 saw the release of a new full-length album titled The Art On The Moon, though widely ignored by critics, he considers it to be the best work he's done since Apathy.

+As of 2025, Mickey currently sings and plays bass in an Acoustic Dance band called The Wood Vibrations.
+He also sings lead and plays guitar in the original Alt Rock band Dracula Daughter.